-However, before we answer the question, "Why did Jesus have to die?" it's also important to understand that Jesus clearly understood his mission on earth involved laying down his life as a sacrifice.
-In other words, Jesus knew it was His Father's will for him to die.
+However, before we answer the question, "Why did Jesus have to die?" it's also important to understand that Jesus clearly understood his mission on earth, and that it involved laying down his life as a sacrifice.
+In other words, Jesus knew it was his Father's will for him to die.

 He proves his foreknowledge and understanding of his death in these passages from Scripture:

 Then Jesus began to tell them that he, the Son of Man, would suffer many terrible things and be rejected by the leaders, the leading priests, and the teachers of religious law.
 He would be killed, and three days later he would rise again.
-(NLT) (See also Mark 9:31)
+(NLT) (Also see Mark 9:31)

 Taking the twelve disciples aside, Jesus once more began to describe everything that was about to happen to him in Jerusalem.
 "When we get to Jerusalem," he told them, "the Son of Man will be betrayed to the leading priests and the teachers of religious law.
 They will sentence him to die and hand him over to the Romans.
 They will mock him, spit on him, beat him with their whips, and kill him, but after three days he will rise again."
 (NLT)

 But Jesus answered, "You don't know what you are asking!
 Are you able to drink from the bitter cup of sorrow I am about to drink?
 Are you able to be baptized with the baptism of suffering I must be baptized with?"
 (NLT)